-Note (2.1) of the Group's consolidated financial statements explains the accounting policy for the Subsidiary held for sale provides the disclosure related to the Subsidiary held for sale.
+Note (2.1) of the Group's consolidated financial statements explains the accounting policy for the Subsidiary held for sale and the disclosure related to the Subsidiary held for sale.

-We have performed the following audit procedures on the classification and measurement of the Subsidiary as held for sale included in the Group's consolidated financial statements for the year ended 31 December 2023:
+We have performed the following audit procedures on the classification and measurement of the Subsidiary as held for sale included in the Group's consolidated financial statements for the year ended 31 December 2024:

-- we have held inquiries with management and those charged with governance regarding the Group's progress in relation to sale of the Subsidiary; - we have assessed the management's activity since the date of classification of the Subsidiary and action taken to progress the sale of the Subsidiary, specifically we have performed the following procedures: - we have sighted the decision whereby the board of directors approved the delinking of the Subsidiary. - we have sighted the approval by the regulator to delink the Subsidiary.
-We sighted supplementary correspondence from the regulator affirming their approval for the delinking of the Subsidiary in light of the geopolitical risks in the geographic region of the Subsidiary. - we have sighted letter(s) of intent received from potential buyer(s) to acquire the Subsidiary at the offer value(s).
-We have sighted supplementary correspondence from potential buyer(s) confirming their continued intention to acquire the Subsidiary at unchanged offer value(s). - we have sighted documentation that demonstrates the bank is in advanced stages of appointing an exclusive advisor to facilitate the sale of the Subsidiary and provide further necessary transaction related support. - we have assessed the financial capability of the potential buyer(s) to execute the acquisition of the Subsidiary, based on their most recent publicly available financial information; - we have assessed the mathematical accuracy of management's calculations and determination of measurement of the Subsidiary on initial recognition and on an on-going basis.
-We have assessed the appropriateness of the related accounting entries; and - we have inspected the disclosures in the consolidated financial statements to assess their compliance with the requirements in IFRS 5.
+- we have held inquiries with management and those charged with governance regarding the Group's progress in relation to sale of the Subsidiary; - we have assessed management's activity since the date of classification of the Subsidiary and action taken to progress the sale of the Subsidiary, specifically we have performed the following procedures: - we have sighted the decision whereby the board of directors approved the delinking of the Subsidiary. - we have sighted the approval by the regulator to delink the Subsidiary.
+We sighted supplementary correspondence from the regulator re-affirming their approval for the delinking of the Subsidiary in light of the recent improvement in the geopolitical conditions in the country of the Subsidiary. - we have sighted letter(s) of intent received from potential buyer(s) to acquire the Subsidiary at the offer value(s).
+We have updated supplementary correspondence from potential buyer(s) confirming their continued intention to acquire the Subsidiary at unchanged offer value(s). - we have sighted documentation that demonstrates the bank is in advanced stages of appointing an exclusive advisor to facilitate the sale of the Subsidiary and provide further necessary transaction related support. - we have held inquiries with the management of the Subsidiary to understand the current banking operations and financial performance of the Subsidiary; - ➤ we have assessed the mathematical accuracy of management's calculations and determination of measurement of the Subsidiary on initial recognition and on an on-going basis.
+We have assessed the appropriateness of the related accounting entries; and - > we have reviewed the disclosures in the consolidated financial statements to assess their compliance with the requirements in IFRS 5.